An epicurean adventure to: South Africa

 If your kitchen is on the colder side, create a warm environment for the dough to rise.
 Preheat your oven to 40°C and then turn it off.
 Place the bowl with the dough inside to allow it to proof.Don't use flour when portioning and shaping the dough

-When shaping the dough, it's best to use oil on your work surface rather than dry flour.
-Dry flour on the outside of the uncooked vetkoek can burn in the hot oil, affecting both the appearance and taste of the vetkoek.Shape smooth dough balls
+When shaping the dough into balls, it's best to use oil on your work surface rather than dry flour.
+Dry flour on the outside of the uncooked vetkoek can burn in the hot oil.Shape smooth dough balls

-Ensure your dough balls are smooth without any breaks or cracks for an attractive, even-looking vetkoek.Baking paper helper
+Ensure your dough balls are smooth without any breaks or cracks for an attractive, even-looking vetkoek.Use baking paper (optional)

 After frying, place the cooked vetkoek in a pot with a lid.
 This step helps preserve their crispy exterior while keeping the interior soft and fluffy.The secret to perfectly puffed-up vetkoek

-As you lower the vetkoek into the hot oil, immediately start spooning the hot oil onto the top of the vetkoek.
-This simple technique works wonders, making your vetkoek puff up to new heights.
-Just remember to use a heat-resistant spoon.
-A plastic spoon can blister in the extreme heat of the oil.**Nutritional data disclaimer**
+As you lower the vetkoek into the hot oil, immediately spoon hot oil over the top to help it puff up.
+Use a heat-resistant spoon, such as wood or metal, as plastic can melt in the hot oil.**Nutritional data disclaimer**

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.